-- 1.1 This document is the submission draft Neighbourhood Plan (NP) for the Thriplow and Heathfield plan area over the period 2024 to 2041.
-The purpose of the NP is to set a framework for future development in the plan area.
+- 1.1 This document is the referendum version of the Thriplow and Heathfield Neighbourhood Plan ("the NP") to cover the period 2024 to 2041.
+The purpose of the NP is to set a framework for future development in the plan area (see Map 1).
 Once made, the NP will carry the same legal weight as the adopted South Cambridgeshire Local Plan.
-The planners must follow what is in the NP when making decisions about planning applications in the area. - 1.2 The Thriplow and Heathfield Parish Council has listened to parishioners in the preparation of this Neighbourhood Plan, which covers the entirety of the parish.
+Applications for development must be determined in accordance with the policies in the NP and other documents which are part of the development plan unless material considerations indicate otherwise. - 1.2 The Thriplow and Heathfield Parish Council has listened to parishioners in the preparation of this Neighbourhood Plan, which covers the entirety of the parish.
 Chapter 3 of this plan provides a brief overview of the consultation that has taken place to date.
 All consultation activity has been reported in detail in a Consultation Statement which is available to view alongside this plan. - 1.3 The work on the NP has been led by the NP steering group, which was set up in 2017.
 This comprises local people, a mixture of residents and parish councillors.
 Members have different skills to bring to the group, from marketing and surveying for developers, to architecture, to representatives from Natural England. - 1.4 Funding has been obtained for Cambridgeshire ACRE to be engaged in advising and guiding the process, from the planning perspective.
 A questionnaire was sent out in July 2018.
 A demographic and socio-economic report and a Housing Needs survey were also carried out in early 2019 by Cambridgeshire ACRE.
 Since then Rachel Hogger from Cambs ACRE has been commissioned by the Parish Council, to assist the NP group with plan preparation work. - 1.5 The Parish Council has also engaged a landscape architect, Lucy Batchelor-Wylam, to conduct a Landscape Character Appraisal of the parish and to assess the landscape and visual sensitivity of potential development sites in the parish.
 In addition, the landscape architect has provided advice on how the grainstore site could come forward in a way which contributes positively to the character of Thriplow at this key village gateway site. - 1.6 To inform the NP, a Masterplan document covering the built-up area of Heathfield was prepared by AECOM in 2022.
 This work was commissioned by Locality, on the behalf of the Parish Council